 Students frequently come to university with varying levels of knowledge about Aboriginal topics.
 As a result, discussions in the classroom regarding Aboriginal topics rarely move beyond an introductory level—even in third and fourth level classes.
 Indigenous Foundations was created in response to feedback from students and faculty who were frustrated that they could rarely have meaningful classroom discussions about topics related to Aboriginal peoples, histories, politics and cultures.
 This has been documented in the project What I Learned In Class Today.

-Indigenous Foundations has been developed by the First Nations Studies Program at the University of British Columbia to support students in their studies, and to provide instructors, researchers and the broader public with a starting point to their investigations of issues relevant to Aboriginal histories, peoples, and cultures.
+Indigenous Foundations has been developed by First Nations and Indigenous Studies at the University of British Columbia to support students in their studies, and to provide instructors, researchers and the broader public with a starting point to their investigations of issues relevant to Aboriginal histories, peoples, and cultures.
 It is intended to provide concise and accurate information on core topics that students, instructors and others have identified as fundamental to engaging with Aboriginal content in their coursework, and in current public debates.

 Particular topics on this website may be related to other content in interesting and unexpected ways.
 For this reason, Indigenous Foundations features a flexible navigation system designed specifically for this project that connects content by its relationships to other subjects, rather than presenting content within a solely hierarchical field.
 By doing so, the website seeks to illustrate the relationships between different subjects relevant to Aboriginal peoples and history, and investigate a way of thinking about historical and conceptual relationships in ways that are fundamental to the field of Indigenous studies.